Who is an architect? This individual designs buildings and, in many cases, supervise their construction.

 “Space is one of the considerations I must consider when designing a building.
 But, people have built many buildings such that in ten years, we will face many challenges with space.
 The architects will have a hard time considering space.
 As a result, we might find ourselves doing renovations on buildings more than starting projects from scratch.
 This must be one of the biggest challenges the architecture industry will likely face in the future.”

 9. How Do You Stay Motivated In Your Work?

-The interviewer wants to know what keeps your morale high when you are working.
+The interviewer wants to know what keeps your morale high when working.
 Tell them what motivates you to continue working as an architect.
 Consider talking about success and achievements as your daily motivators in your career.

-“Since I started working as an architect, I must say that the beautiful buildings and infrastructures that I have designed are my top motivators.
+“Since I started working as an architect, I must say that the beautiful buildings and infrastructures I have designed are my top motivators.
 When I drive around the city, I see many buildings that have come out of the work of my hands.
 They make me design more beautiful buildings than those at all times.
 This is what I refer to as a success.
 Success is always my daily motivation.”

 10. Describe A Time When You Failed In This Role And The Lessons You Learned

 Your interviewer knows very well that in this industry, mistakes must be made.
-They expect you to tell them when you made a mistake, and the results were not as desired.
+They expect you to tell them when you made a mistake, and the results are not as desired.
 Talk about the event and the lesson that you were able to learn.

 “In my previous role, I had a project that was assigned to me by a client.
 It was a warehouse building construction.
 I had never designed one before.
 This was my first time, and I did a lot of research about it.
 Little did I know that when designing some buildings like warehouses, there is a lot that you should consult with safety measures expertise to advise on measures that have to be taken whenever there is a hazard.
 When the engineer noticed, we had to redo the whole project again.
-I learned that it is good to seek advice from experts depending on the buildings you are designing.”
+I learned that it is good to seek expert advice depending on the buildings you are designing.”